adammccartney/rill/README.md

 For violin, monosynth and polysynth.

-Written for the rotting sounds project at the MdW in Vienna, May 2020.
+Written for the rotting sounds project at the MdW in Vienna, May-July 2020.